 The broad-based nature of this sell off can be seen by HRI's regional performance breakdown, with almost every region having fallen by roughly the same amount.
-The outlier in this case has been HRI's US portfolio.
+The outlier in this case has been HRI's US portfolio, which has performed much better.
 This comparative resilience is partially a reflection of the healthier outlook the US economy had over 2022, with its rise in inflation being coupled with superior economic growth when compared to other economic nations.
 It is also due to factors such as a stronger consumer, full employment, and energy independence.

-HRI's US exposure also benefited from the strengthening of the US dollar over the last 12 months.
+HRI's US exposure also benefited from the strengthening of the US dollar over the last 12 months, as the currency denomination of US investments offer direct exposure to the strengthening US dollar.
 In addition, there have been a number of takeovers within the HRI's US holdings as M&A activity picks up.
 It may be that the US is the first to emerge from the downturn.
 However, it is worth remembering that HRI's regional weightings do not map onto the earnings of these companies, which are often global in nature.